Education in the United States: Educational stages

 Formal education in the U.S. is divided into a number of distinct educational stages.
-Most children enter the public education system around the ages of five or six.
-Children are assigned into year groups known as grades.
+Most children enter the public education system around the age of five or six.
+Children are assigned to year groups known as grades.

 The American school year traditionally begins at the end of August or early in September, after a traditional summer vacation or break.
 Children customarily advance together from one grade to the next as a single cohort or "class" upon reaching the end of each school year in late May or early June.

 Depending upon their circumstances, children may begin school in pre-kindergarten, kindergarten, or first grade.
 Students normally attend 12 grades of study over 12 calendar years of primary/elementary and secondary education before graduating and earning a diploma that makes them eligible for admission to higher education.
 Education is mandatory until age 16 (18 in some states).

 In the U.S., ordinal numbers (e.g., first grade) are used for identifying grades.
 Typical ages and grade groupings in contemporary, public, and private schools may be found through the U.S. Department of Education.
 Generally, there are three stages: elementary school (grades K/1–2/3/4/5/6), intermediate school (3/4–5/6), middle school / junior high school (grades 5/6/7–8/9), and high school / senior high school (grades 9/10–12).
-There is considerable variability in the exact arrangement of grades, as the following table indicates.
+There is variability in the exact arrangement of grades by state, as the following table indicates.
 Note that many people may not choose to attain higher education immediately after high school graduation, so the age of completing each level of education may vary.
-The table below shows the traditional education path of a student completing an undergraduate degree immediately after high school.
+The table below shows the traditional education path of a student through preschool to high school.